plaid/pattern-transfers/README.md

 To test the OAuth flow in sandbox, choose 'Playtypus OAuth Bank' from the list of financial institutions in Plaid Link.

-If you want to test OAuth in development, you need to use https and set `PLAID_REDIRECT_URI=https://localhost:3002/oauth-link` in `.env`.
+If you want to test OAuth in Production, you need to use https and set `PLAID_REDIRECT_URI=https://localhost:3002/oauth-link` in `.env`.
 In order to run your localhost on https, you will need to create a self-signed certificate and add it to the client root folder.
 MacOS users can use the following instructions to do this.
 Note that self-signed certificates should be used for testing purposes only, never for actual deployments.
 Windows users can use [these instructions below](#windows-instructions-for-using-https-with-localhost).

 #### MacOS instructions for using https with localhost